The fastest growing widespread disease in the world: Diabetes

 What is diabetes?

-Diabetes is a chronic disease affecting the metabolism of glucose, characterized by high glucose level in blood (high blood sugar).
-Normally, after eating or experiencing a stressful circumstance, our blood glucose level rises but we have Insulin, a hormone secreted by our pancreas, to take that blood glucose into cells to produce energy or for storage.
+Diabetes is a chronic disease affecting the metabolism of glucose, characterized by high glucose levels in the blood (high blood sugar).
+Normally, after eating or experiencing a stressful circumstance, our blood glucose level rises.
+Still, we have Insulin, a hormone secreted by our pancreas, to take that blood glucose into cells to produce energy or for storage.

-Sugar (or glucose) is a very important source of energy for cells but also toxic when its levels are elevated in our blood for a prolonged time.
-Persistently high blood glucose levels damage blood vessels, the heart, eyes, kidneys and nerves, and weaken our body immunity against diseases.
-According to the World organization of Health (WHO), it is estimated that diabetes alone is affecting 422 million people worldwide, and it is among the leading chronic diseases and causes of deaths.
+Sugar (or glucose) is a critical energy source for cells and toxic when its levels are elevated in our blood for a prolonged time.
+Persistently high blood glucose levels damage blood vessels, the heart, eyes, kidneys, and nerves and weaken our body immunity against diseases.
+According to the World organization of Health (WHO), it is estimated that diabetes alone is affecting 422 million people worldwide, and it is among the leading chronic diseases and causes of death.

-There are two main types: Type 1 also called diabetes insipidus and Type 2 also called diabetes mellitus.
+There are two main types: Type 1, also called diabetes insipidus, and Type 2, also called diabetes mellitus.
 Type 1 is the most common chronic disease of childhood, caused by a deficiency of insulin due to the destruction of its producing cells in the pancreas.
-The type 2 diabetes on the other hand, is due to insulin ineffectiveness and it affects more the adult population.
+Type 2 diabetes, on the other hand, is due to insulin ineffectiveness, and it affects more of the adult population.

 Born as twins

 Having affected parent/s